 “This journey has been one of growth, self discovery, self acceptance and most importantly self-love,” Ashley continued, noting that her beach photo “was two months after my explant surgery and I think you can tell just how happy I am to finally be fully me.”
 She explained, “Over the years I’ve met with many holistic and non-holistic doctors and learned the importance of living a non-toxic life… I can’t say I’m the proudest of the choices I made in the past but I don’t regret it because it got me here today.”

-Justin Bieber fans will know that the singer has admittedly struggled with mental health issues.
-In a lengthy Instagram post in September of 2019, the “Stuck With U” singer, 26, opened up about a past of “doing pretty heavy drugs,” “abusing all of my relationships” and being “disrespectful to women” over the years.
+Justin Bieber fans will know that the singer has admittedly struggled with his mental health.
+In a lengthy Instagram post in September of 2019, the “Stuck With U” singer, 27, opened up about a past of “doing pretty heavy drugs,” “abusing all of my relationships” and being “disrespectful to women” over the years.

 “It’s hard to get out of bed in the morning with the right attitude when you are overwhelmed with your life, your past, job, responsibilities, emotions, your family, finances, your relationships,” Justin wrote at the time.
 “When it feels like there’s trouble after trouble after trouble.
 You start foreseeing the day through lenses of ‘dread’ and anticipate another bad day.
 A cycle of feeling disappointment after disappointment.
 Sometimes it can even get to the point where you don’t even want to live anymore,” he admitted.
 “Where you feel like it’s never going to change.
 I can fully sympathize with you.
 I could not change my mindset.”

 In February of 2020, the singer was candid about his battles with addiction and mental health challenges in his YouTube docuseries Justin Bieber: Seasons.
 After years of struggles with mental health, Justin has admitted that religion, love, music and his close circle of friends and family have helped in his healing process.